kortiz21/CPSC-240/README.md

 This program will compute the value of Work (W) in jules from inputs Time (T), Current (I), and Voltage (V).

+### Final:

+This program will compute the third side of a triangle via `c^2  =  a^2  +  b^2  -  2ab*cos(angle opposite to side c in radians)` and get both the elapsed time in tics of this calculation and get the CPU frequency of the device running the program.

 ## License
 These projects are licensed under the GNU General Public License v3.0 - see the LICENSE file for details.